 Like many words, such as ‘myth’, ‘theory’ has gone through a devalued process.
 Nowadays people say things such as, “That is just your theory.”
 Here, ‘theory’ is a synonym for ‘that is just your conjecture or opinion.’
 However, in science, a theory is a well-established framework for understanding something.

-What is the current consensus within the scientific community over the mechanism of evolution?
 The consensus is constantly developing.
 It is neat to be a theologian who is interested in science rather than a PhD in science.
 Of course, your question is best answered by a professional biologist.
 However, natural selection and the recombination of DNA remain part of the consensus about the mechanism.

 As a Thomist, I would say that there is also some element of contingency or chance in the process of speciation and genetic change, just as there may be some chance to how the rain falls or to how a river arises.
 However, this process is governed by a teleology.
 In the scientific literature, there is some recognition of an underlying teleology.